Follow this step-by-step process to learn how to size a heating system for your process application.

 Once the process temperature is reached, the process can begin running.
 Energy losses caused by materials entering the system during processing now must be considered, if applicable.

-Similarly, if a fluid is flowing through the process and requires heating to a desired temperature, its wattage requirements must be calculated.
+Similarly, if a fluid is flowing through the process and requires heating to the desired temperature, its wattage requirements must be calculated.
 The equation is very similar to earlier equations: